 Jawline Reshaping

-Jawline Reshaping Surgery Specialist
+Jawline Reshaping Surgery in Carmel, IN

 The lower third of the face is dominated by the jawline which extends from one jaw angle around a convex arch (chin) to the other jaw angle.
 It actually covers the largest surface area of any facial bone and is responsible for more of the facial appearance than any other facial structure.
 Aesthetically the chin typically leads the way.
 However, the jaw angles located at the back often play an equally important aesthetic role and occupy more of the jawline due to their paired presence.